-Back to Home
+Back

-About the Artist
+About

-Agustín Di Luciano in his studio
+Agustin Di Luciano in his studio

-Agustín Di Luciano is an Argentinian interdisciplinary artist, engineer, and tech entrepreneur.
+Agustin Di Luciano is an Argentinian interdisciplinary artist, engineer, and tech entrepreneur.
 He graduated as an engineer from the Buenos Aires Institute of Technology (ITBA), where he received several national and international awards.

 A self-taught digital painter since the first iPhone, his practice spans from mobile digital painting to large-scale public murals.
-Agustín thrives at the intersection of immersive 3D digital art and drawing.
+Agustin thrives at the intersection of immersive 3D digital art and drawing.

 He was the first artist to exhibit in the open metaverse Decentraland.org in 2017, marking a milestone in the integration of art within immersive 3D digital environments.